 While there are many different ways you can approach completing a Project within Loopio, here we’ll discuss our recommended best practices that will ensure you’re getting the most value out of your Loopio account.

 While this is one suggested way of working with Loopio’s Projects space, the Loopio platform is flexible, and your projects and needs may call for a different approach.
-Start a conversation with your Customer Success Manager today about optimizing your organization’s approach to Projects!
+Start a conversation with our Customer Success Team today about optimizing your organization’s approach to Projects!

 How Can I Cut Down on the Amount of Questions I'm Answering Manually?